 Google’s +1 button might be seen as an explicit feedback mechanism.
 However, as many have pointed out when writing about the button, the button presently appears in search results before a searcher visits a page, and it’s hard to determine how good a result might be before you visit it.

 A recent Google advertisement that is being shown on television for Google Chrome shows a +1 button built into the browser.
 That may be one way to get around the problem of seeing the +1 button in the search results before you visit the page itself.
 Watch for the +1 button on the toolbar in the Chrome browser on the video below:

 The kind of implicit and explicit feedback above might be associated with the contexts in which they were found, and patterns identified with that information might be used to predict a user’s satisfaction with particular search results for particular queries.

 For example, the predicted user satisfaction data 425 may indicate that, of two different presentations of search results, one of the presentations results in higher predicted user satisfaction.
-The dynamically-improving search mechanism adjusts to provide the better presentation for search results more often, thus improving predicted user satisfaction for the future.
+The dynamically improving search mechanism adjusts to provide a better presentation for search results more often, thus improving predicted user satisfaction for the future.

 Other refinements may occur using this same mechanism.
-In addition to providing different presentations of search results (such as different orderings of results on a results page), spell-correction, query refinement suggestions, news or shopping results, or categorization user interface may be provided to the user in different situations.
+In addition to providing different presentations of search results (such as different orderings of results on a results page), spell-correction, query refinement suggestions, news or shopping results, or categorization, the user interface may be provided to the user in different situations.

-The kind of algorithmic approach that I pointed to in Searching Google for Big Panda and Finding Decision Trees may be in part what’s behind the Panda update, but it’s clear that user behavior plays a role in how a page or site might be evaluated by Google.
+The kind of algorithmic approach that I pointed to in Searching Google for Big Panda and Finding Decision Trees may be in part what’s behind the Panda update.
+Still, it’s clear that user behavior plays a role in how Google might evaluate a page or site.